 How Much Is Child Support in New Jersey for 3 Children?

 Understanding New Jersey Child Support Laws

-New Jersey’s child support laws aim to provide children with the same level of financial support they would have received if their parents lived together.
-The state uses the Income Shares Model, which considers both parents’ combined income to estimate the amount of money that would typically be spent on children in an intact household.
-That figure is then split between the parents in proportion to their respective incomes.
-The New Jersey Child Support Guidelines are used to calculate the appropriate payment, and these guidelines are applied uniformly—whether the parents were married or not.
+Under this model, both parents’ combined income is used to estimate the amount typically spent on children in an intact household.
+That amount is then divided between the parents based on their respective income shares.
+The New Jersey Child Support Guidelines 2026 continue to follow this approach and are applied consistently, regardless of whether the parents were married or never married.

+How Much Is Child Support in New Jersey for 3 Children?